Greetings and welcome!

 Promoting Faculty Development and Wellbeing

 All of the above accomplishments would be hollow (and unsustainable) if we did not also make deep and meaningful investment in the development and wellbeing of our faculty.
 Towards that end, we launched our first-ever Faculty Development Program in July 2017 as well as a Wellness Advisory Group which has helped redesign our onboarding process, established new annual traditions (summer welcome and holiday celebrations) and developed an annual awards ceremony for hospitalists and advanced practitioners.
-Junior faculty at the Instructor level are either enrolled in our Hospitalist Scholars Academic Track or Hospitalist Scholars Subspecialty Track to provide customized mentorship and small group faculty development regardless of final destination.
+Junior faculty across all tracks are provided customized mentorship and small group faculty development regardless of final destination.

 Looking back on our history, I am humbled and amazed at how much our group has accomplished.
 We have so much to celebrate and still so much more opportunity ahead of us.
 We aspire to maintain our history of excellence in the field of hospital medicine and our goal is to be the premier academic program in hospital medicine in the US.